crate/crate-howtos/docs/going-into-production.rst

     node.name: node-01-md

 Here, ``node`` is used as a base name with a sequence number of ``01``.
-Every node in the cluster should have a unique sequence number, irrespective of node type.
+Every node in the cluster should have a unique sequence number, independent of node type.
 The letters ``md`` indicate that this node has ``node.master`` and ``node.data`` set to ``true``.